jamesec/jamesec.github.io/o/interstellar_2014.md

 *Interstellar* cost approximately $976,331 per minute of screen time.

 ## A key takeaway
-- A key takeaway: survival and mission success in extreme environments depend less on raw skill or technology, and more on psychological resilience and emotional regulation.
+Survival and mission success in extreme environments depend less on raw skill or technology, and more on psychological resilience and emotional regulation.